haixingli/haixingli.github.io/index.md

 <p align="center"><code style="color : lightblue"> 2026 </code></p>

+*<code style="color : lightblue">May 2026.</code>*
+Yihao's first first-author paper on acid-catalyzed rearrangement reaction for single-molecule junction formation is published in Chemistry - A European Journal.

+*<code style="color : lightblue">May 2026.</code>*
+Weiyi's collaborative work with Shuai on captodative radicals is accepted to JACS.

 *<code style="color : lightblue">March 2026.</code>*
 Yidong's findings of imines as robust chemical linkers for creating Au-molecule-Au junctions, in collaboration with Chaochao from the [Tan Group](https://www.xuefengtan.com/) at CityUHK chemistry and Yaqi from the Zhang Group at Shandong Normal University, in online at [Chemical Communications](https://doi.org/10.1039/D6CC00813E).